TsinghuaDatabaseGroup/DB-GPT/README_en.md

 </a>

 Other Collaborators: [Wei Zhou](https://github.com/Beliefuture), [Kunyi Li](https://github.com/LikyThu).

+The project framework is based on [Langchain-Chatchat] (https://github.com/chatchat-space/Langchain-Chatchat), thanks to their open source!

 We thank all the contributors to this project.
 Do not hesitate if you would like to get involved or contribute!